tkc-morita/seq2seq_abcd-vae/README.md

-# LSTM AUDIO AUTOENCODER
+# RNN Audio Variational Autoencoder

-This is a PyTorch-implementation of an LSTM seq2seq autoencoder (AE).
+This is a PyTorch-implementation of an RNN seq2seq variational autoencoder (RNN-VAE).

 ## Dependencies